free things to do in New York City

 Workshop | Stay Well Exercise

 A free Stay Well exercise session.
-Stay Well volunteers certified by the NYC's Department for the aging will lead participants in a well-balanced series of exercises for seniors of all ability levels.
+Stay Well volunteers certified by the NYC's Department for the aging more will lead participants in a well-balanced series of exercises for seniors of all ability levels.
 Please wear loose comfortable clothing.
 Exercise equipment will be provided.
 All participants are required to sign a personal medical waiver at the beginning of the class.
-The class is limited to 10 participants.
+The class is limited to 10 participants. less

 New York City, NY; NYC